openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 When errors occur during synchronisation, the controller will write conditions to the Machine API resource to report the failure.

-On successful sychronsiation, the controller will add an annotation to the non-authoritative resource to indicate the observed generation of the last successful synchronsiation.
+On successful synchronisation, the controller will add an annotation to the non-authoritative resource to indicate the observed generation of the last successful synchronisation.
 The annotation `machine.openshift.io/synchronised-generation` will be set with a value of the generation of the authoritative resource, onto the non-authoritative resource.
 This will allow users to keep track of, and ensure that the latest changes to the authoritative resource have been synchronised.